OPS-E2E-PPE/VBA-Docs/api/Word.OLEFormat.DoVerb.md

 keywords: vbawd10.chm154337389
 f1_keywords:
 - vbawd10.chm154337389
-ms.prod: word
 api_name:
 - Word.OLEFormat.DoVerb
 ms.assetid: 9ef89849-e072-24a0-3d43-fa743154b1a2
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # OLEFormat.DoVerb method (Word)

-Requests that an OLE object perform one of its available verbs ? the actions an OLE object takes to activate its contents.
+Requests that an OLE object perform one of its available verbs&mdash;the actions an OLE object takes to activate its contents.

 ## Syntax

 _expression_. `DoVerb`( `_VerbIndex_` )

 _expression_ Required.
 A variable that represents an '[OLEFormat](Word.OLEFormat.md)' object.

 ## Parameters